 A pre-post survey study was conducted with all viewers who watched This is My Brave: Stories from the Black Community and the research findings were incredibly powerful.
 “We found significant changes on every single variable that we looked at for all participants.
 So, people’s perception of stigma was reduced.
 People’s social distance was reduced,” said Conner.
 “It was clear that for Black viewers, they were even more impacted by hearing these stories, by hearing them from someone who looked like them.”

 In addition, Conner conducted a follow up trial in which she randomly assigned individuals to watch This is My Brave: Stories from the Black Community or to watch another educationally based program that had nothing to do with mental health for the same period of time.
-The findings were the same in showing decreased social distance and stigma for particpants who watched TIMB.
+The findings were the same in showing decreased social distance and stigma for participants who watched TIMB.
 Conner and collaborators published an article with their initial findings and currently have another under review.

 Conner plans to bring This is My Brave programming to the University of Pittsburgh and looks forward to continuing the work of creating safe spaces for individuals to voice their stories and experiences and extend the School’s ongoing work around the importance of lived experience in research on mental health and mental illness.